harisha-ds/OIB-SIP-/README.md

-# OIB-SIP-
+# OIB-SIP :
-Internship From Oasis Infobyte :
+# Internship From Oasis Infobyte :

 # Project1:EDA on retail sales data using Python

 # Conclusion :